apache/jena-site/source/documentation/tdb/tdb-xloader.md

 Additionally, there is an argument `--tmpdir` to use a different directory for temporary files.

 `FILE` is any RDF syntax supported by Jena.
-Syntax is detemined by file extension and can include an addtional ".gz" or ".bz2" for compresses files.
+Syntax is determined by the file extension and can include an addtional ".gz" or ".bz2" for compressed files.

 ### Advice